-This is the journal cover tutorial, which is related to my post called Journal Cover Again from October 2009.
+This journal cover tutorial is related to my post called Journal Cover Again from October 2009.

 - Fabric (amount depends on the size of your journal)

 - Journal of your choice

 - Interfacing – sort of stiff, but any will do that can give the cover a bit of body.
 You could also use scraps of batting, but the cover gets a little squishier than I like it.
 I have found flannel to work really well even though it is not stiff.
 If you press ShapeFlex on to the fabric and then using flannel as the lining, it works really well.

 - Sewing machine

 Quick Instructions for making the cover to fit a #4 Miquelrius journal

 - Cut 2 pieces of fabric 25″ – 26″ x 9-1/8″ (pieced ok).
 You will need to measure for your own journal if you are not using the above journal.
 If you will use pieced fabric, press the seams OPEN.
 This will make it easier to adhere interfacing.

 - Press on interfacing.

 - Position fabric right sides together and pin.